Read all the NICE guidelines for pancreatic cancer

 - NICE guideline 2: Specialist pancreatic multidisciplinary teams

-- NICE guideline 6: Managing diet and pancreatic cancer
+- NICE guideline 6: Managing diet and nutrition

-- NICE guideline 7: Relieving a bile duct or duodenum blocked by pancreatic cancer
+- NICE guideline 7: Relieving a blocked bile duct or duodenum

 - NICE guideline 8: Managing resectable (operable) and borderline resectable pancreatic cancer

-4.1 Your medical team should check the emotional effects of the following symptoms throughout your treatment and care:
+4.1 Your medical team should check the emotional effects of the following symptoms during your treatment and care:

 - fatigue (extreme tiredness)